ilam/manilam/README.md

 Run the project
 ====
-    mysql -u root -p -h localhost osc <localhost.sql
-    //Upload the files to the /var/www/ (root folder of the Apache2 Server) Browse through and access the index.php
+    mysql -u root -p -h localhost osc <localhost.sql Upload the files to the /var/www/ (root folder of the Apache2 Server) Run the Apache2 Server (with PHP) and access http://localhost on your favorite browser !!